statsig-io/docs/docs/autotune/introduction.md

 1. When you have a complex ecosystem and want to understand secondary effects, tradeoffs between variants, and user behavior.
 2. When you are optimizing for complex metrics or delayed effects.

 For these cases, we recommend A/B testing with [Experiments\*](/experiments-plus).
-In general, it is also a best practice to run Autotunes within an experiment with a small (1-10%) holdout group to measure the impact of the Autotune.
+In general, it is also a best practice to run Autotune within an experiment with a small (1-10%) holdout group to measure the impact of the Autotune.